MartinThoma/phlasch/.github/README.md

 ## Configuration

-When you install Phlasch you get the following apps:
+When Phlasch is installed, the following apps are made available:

 - DB: to store the links.
 - Shortener: to shorten the links.
 - Redirector: to redirect to the links.
 - Stats: to get the stats of the links.

-You can configure each app using its special environment variables, then you can call its runner to run it.
+Each app can be configured using its own special environment variables.

 ### DB